evansa/evansa/README.md

 **evansa/evansa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-## I'm a Father, Lifelong Student, and Engineer!
+## I'm a Father, Lifelong Student and Engineer!

 - 🔭 I'm currently working on enterprise applications focusing on cloud platforms such as AWS
 - 🌱 Working with Python, Javascript, Bash and currently learning Rust